6 Signs Your Job Is Making You Unwell

 1-2 minutes

 There could be a number of reasons for a job making someone unwell.
-The pressures of tight deadlines, feeling overworked or a dispute with a colleague could all have an adverse affect on mental and physical health.
+The pressures of tight deadlines, feeling overworked or a dispute with a colleague could all have an adverse affect on physical and mental health in the workplace.

-Whether work induces an illness or results in a pre-existing chronic condition becoming worse, nobody should have to suffer in this way.
+Whether work induces an illness, causes employee burnout or results in a pre-existing chronic condition becoming worse, nobody should have to suffer in this way.

-Past research by MIND and YouGov shows that 56% of workers have found work stressful at some point, so we have listed 6 signs to look out for if you think your job is making you unwell:
+According to Ciphr HR Systems, nearly a third (30%) find that work in general makes them feel stressed so we have compiled 6 signs to look out for if you think your job is making you unwell.

 Losing weight